ribokit/ribokit.github.io/workflows/design.md

 2. **Design secondary structure**  to optimize the sequences of the helices that are least likely to misfold with your motif sequences.
 Use the [EternaBot server](http://eternabot.cmu.edu/) or its implementation within [RNAMake](RNAmake/)
 3. **Experimentally test** that your designs are forming the correct structure, specifically checking for chemical protection of any tertiary contacts.
 Follow this [Workflow](/workflows/from_scratch/)

+## Limitations
+ + Automatic algorithms for 3D design are currently being tested through extensive experiments, but are not published yet.
+ + Confidence estimation in 3D design is not available yet.

 ## References
 >